 4. The Vibration Solution Anti-Walk Silent Feet

-This Vibration Solution product is the final rubber anti-vibration pad product on my top 6 list.
+This Vibration Solution product is the final circular anti-vibration pad product on my list.
 The pads are an inch tall, and about 3 inches wide.
 Since the pad narrows towards the top, the washer foot indentation is only 1.88 inches in diameter.

 Overall, this set of pads looks shinier and seems to be higher-quality than the others.
 Perhaps that’s why it costs almost double what the previous two do.
 The Vibration Solution Silent Feet are made in the US, and they go for about $45.